-After partaking in an exhibition fellowship, Vishwa has co-curated multiple exhibitions and was the lead curator on four of them.
-She has also participated in an artist residency in Thailand, and took part in multiple group exhibitions around the Greater Toronto Area including the DesignTO festival and the AGO (Art Gallery of Ontario).
-She is passionate about community arts programming and is on the committee of Friends of Global South Asia at the ROM (Royal Ontario Museum), organizes artist markets for emerging artists, and is a mentor to aspiring artists in Toronto.
+After partaking in an exhibition fellowship, Vishwa has curated multiple exhibitions.
+She has participated in an artist residency in Thailand, and took part in multiple exhibitions including the DesignTO festival and the AGO (Art Gallery of Ontario).
+She is passionate about community arts programming and is on the committee of Friends of Global South Asia at the ROM (Royal Ontario Museum).

 Using Format